 Anyone with symptoms must self-isolate until the testing results are back.
 If the results are negative, the person may reengage with the campus community.

-Students who test positive will be asked to quarantine in isolation housing or return to their homes and/or permanent residence.
+Students who test positive will be asked to return to their homes and/or permanent residence, or to use on-campus isolation housing.

 Will I have to wear a face-covering?